microsoft/AIforEarth-API-Development/README.md

 RUN R -e 'install.packages("rgeos"); library(rgeos)'
 ```
 ## Set environment variables
-The Dockerfiles contain several environment variables that should be set for proper logging.
-Follow the instructions within the Dockerfile.
+The Dockerfile also contains several environment variables that should be set for proper logging.
+Follow the instructions within the Dockerfile to update it with your two Application Insight keys.
 ```Dockerfile
 # Set the following env var to your AppInsights instrumentation key
 ENV APPINSIGHTS_INSTRUMENTATIONKEY ''